mrts/tincan/README.rst

 tincan: a C++ data mapper
 =========================

-At the core of ``tincan`` is a generic framework for mapping objects to other data formats.
+At the core of ``tincan`` is a simple generic framework of fields and metadata for mapping objects to other data formats.

 On top of that, ``tincan`` provides:

-* SQL aspect: a simple ORM for SQLite databases.
+* the SQL aspect: a simple ORM for SQLite databases.

-* XML aspect: serialization to/from XML.
+* the XML aspect: serialization to/from XML.

-``tincan`` is `licenced`_ under the new BSD licence - feel free to use it commercially.
+``tincan`` is `licenced`_ under the new BSD licence - feel free to modify and use it commercially.

 Quick overview::